-The Austrian firm has a new practice head
+The Austrian firm lost its second practice head in two years

 Wolf Theiss was established in Vienna more than 55 years ago.
-The firm is now made up of some 340 lawyers, based in 13 countries across central, eastern and south-eastern Europe.
+The firm is now made up of some 320 lawyers, based in 13 countries across Central, Eastern and South-Eastern Europe.

 Christoph Liebscher’s arrival at the firm in 1997 contributed greatly to the growth of the arbitration practice.
-A renowned name in the field as counsel and arbitrator, Liebscher left to set up on his own in 2014.
+A renowned name in the field, Liebscher acted as both counsel and arbitrator, but left the firm to set up on his own in 2014.

 Who uses it?

-Danish-Polish Telecommunication Group called on Wolf Theiss when it needed to bring UNCITRAL claims against various opponents over a miscalculation in revenue – and won nearly €400 million in a partial award in 2010, which Wolf Theiss successfully defended in the Vienna courts.
-DPTG eventually received €550 million in a 2012 settlement.
+Danish-Polish Telecommunication Group (DPTG) called on Wolf Theiss when it needed to bring UNCITRAL claims against various opponents over a miscalculation in revenue – and won nearly €400 million in a partial award in 2010, which Wolf Theiss successfully defended in the Vienna courts.
+DPTG eventually received €550 million in a settlement in 2012.

-The firm also tasted success in a high-stakes case for the Coca-Cola Export Corporation, which faced allegations of collusion in a US$110 million arbitration with a Cayman company.
+Wolf Theiss also tasted success in a high-stakes case for the Coca-Cola Export Corporation, which faced allegations of collusion in a US$110 million arbitration proceeding against ROZ, a Cayman Islands-based company.
 The case related to a joint venture in Uzbekistan and was widely reported in the press – posing a serious threat to Coca-Cola’s reputation.
-The 2009 award saw all corruption charges against the client dismissed.
+The 2009 award saw all corruption charges against the company dismissed.